Badgers (Year 5 and Year 6)

 Welcome to the Year 5/6 Badgers' Class Page

 We are extremely excited to be teaching you this term and have a number of exciting topics in different subject areas to teach you.
-Beneath this post is all the information you will need about classroom routines and arrangements as well as our class timetable and our subject knowledge organisers.
+Beneath this post is all the information you will need about classroom routines and arrangements as well as our class timetable and our curriculum maps.
 Should you require any additional information about anything we are learning in class or just have something you would like to ask about, don't hesitate in contacting either myself or Mrs Proudfoot directly through SeeSaw.
 We will respond to you within 48 hours.
-Should it be more immediately pressing, contact the school office via the admin email.
+Should it be more immediately pressing, please contact the school office via the admin email.

-Summer Term Learning
+Autumn Term Learning

 English